WaiperOK/Axios-DLS/docs/book/runtime.md

 ## Script Execution

 Script handlers closely mirror generic scans but enforce the presence of `run`.
 They tokenise the command line using `shell_words` to align with POSIX-style quoting, even on Windows targets.

+## Control Flow Handling

+- `process_conditional` evaluates boolean expressions (literals, variables, negation, equality/inequality) and records a `StepExecution` describing the outcome before executing the matching branch.
+- `process_loop` resolves iterables to `LiteralValue` sequences, binds the loop variable per iteration, and restores any previous binding after completion.
+- Both handlers delegate to `execute_steps`, so nested directives share the same artifact store, override map, and execution log as their parent context.

+## Parameter Validation

+- `validate_scenario` runs before planning to ensure builtin tool schemas are satisfied (for example, `nmap` requires `target`, `gobuster` requires both `target` and `args`).
+- Diagnostics surface with severity (`error`/`warn`) and are emitted even in JSON output, allowing CI pipelines to fail early.

 ## Reporting Pipeline